 If you’ve built up enough credit to get a card with a high limit, credit cards are another option.
 Just bear in mind, though, that you’ll most likely have a very high interest rate or even an annual fee — and if you don’t pay it off every month, your debt will really pile up.
 If you do decide to use a credit card, some companies might give you a special introductory rate for the first year if you open a new card with them, or you can try negotiating down the rate on your current card.

 Before doing so, though, you should fully evaluate all your other options.
 Pay special attention to interest rates, as student loans (from any lender) will generally have a significantly lower interest rate than what you’d pay for a past due balance on a credit card.

 Coding bootcamp loan

 Finally, if you’re still trying to figure out how to pay for your coding bootcamp, you might also have the option to take out a student loan.
 Most coding bootcamps aren’t open to federal student loans.
 However, you can apply for a private loan — and, many coding bootcamps partner with specific lenders to offer their students financing.
-For example, Climb Credit works with several coding bootcamps, after evaluating their quality, and provides student loans to attend their programs.
+For example, Climb Credit works with several coding bootcamps, after evaluating their return-on-investment, and provides student loans to attend their programs.